The 5 Best Kayak Trolling Motors to Replace Your Paddles

 Pretty much a given for everything in the boating world, you'll need to decide if you want anti-corrosive properties on your trolling motor.
 With any body of water, you'll want to properly rinse the kayak and flush the trolling motor.
 You'll just need to be more diligent and use a product like Better Boat's de-salt concentrate if you're paddling along saltwater regions.

-Where you plan to paddle will dictate which motor you go with, as some are only designed for saltwater or freshwater use.
+The location where you plan to paddle will dictate which motor you choose, as some are only designed for saltwater or freshwater use.

 Ask yourself: Which bodies of water do I frequent the most?
 You can likely make the right call from here.